Decentralized Algorithms for Wasserstein Barycenters

 For the SAA approaches (Accelerated IBP and Mirror Prox with specific penalization) we enclose the following: entropy-regularized approach (Accelerated IBP) has better dependence on $\e$ than penalized approach (Mirror Prox with specific penalization), however, worse dependence on $n$.
 Using Dual Extrapolation method for the WP problem from paper \cite{dvinskikh2020improved} instead of Mirror Prox allows to omit $\sqrt{n}$ in the penalized approach.

-Using Dual Extrapolation method for the WP problem \cite{dvinskikh2020improved} instead of Mirror Prox, we can omit $\sqrt n$ in the last row of Table \ref{Tab:OT}.
 One of the main advantages of the SAA approach is the possibility to perform it in a decentralized manner in contrast to the SA approach, which cannot be executed in a decentralized manner or even in distributed or parallel fashion for non-smooth objective \cite{gorbunov2019optimal}.
 This is the case of the Wasserstein barycenter problem, indeed, the objective is Lipschitz continuous but not Lipschitz smooth.